Corresation/GGLGuide/general_advice.md

 ## Common Beginner Mistakes

 ### Changing too many things at once
-- **Problem:** You change rewards, learning rate, tick skip, and network layers all in one run
+- **Problem:** You change rewards, learning rate, tick skip, and network layers all in one run.
-- **Result:** You don't know what caused the improvement or regression
+- **Result:** You don't know what caused the improvement or regression.
 - **Fix:** Change **one thing at a time** and train for 50M+ steps to see the effect.
 NOTE: Sometimes this works in the framework.
 You can spam rewards earlier on, get better speed but general results for rotation will flatline.
 It can still end up SCARILY good if done right.

-### Switching observation builders mid-training.
+### Switching observation builders mid-training
 - **Problem:** You start with `DefaultObs` then switch to `AdvancedObs`.
 - **Result:** Training crashes.
 - **Fix:** **Never change obs during training.** Pick one and stick with it for the entire run.